bypepe77/pictures-prueba/README.md

 This is important to install all the dependencies that the application needs to work

 ## 2. config.js
 Here is important to fill API_KEY and SECRET_KEY with your flickr credentials.
-If you don't fill it, app won't work.
+If you don't fill it, this app won't work.

 ## 3. npm start
 And we are ready to see amazing images :)